Gh05d/raguprato/README.md

 #### global.css

-Global styles
+Global styles.
+Styles which several components share

 #### helpers.js

-Some helper methods which are shared by several components
+Some helper methods which are shared by several components.
+These are for example a `debounce` function to avoid triggering a specific function too many times, an `apiCall` function which implements error checking, a simple `createID` function which uses `Math.random()` to create unique ids and an `updateLesson` function which updates the `localStorage` of the user

 #### Lesson.svelte